Study

 Discuss This!
 Discuss This!

-Almost 1.5 million high school students suffer from dating violence every year, and Texas was the first state to mandate school policies on dating violence, according to a new study.
+Almost 1.5 million high school students suffer from dating violence every year, and Texas was the first state to mandate school policies on dating violence, according to a study.

 Yet Texas still has a long way to go in the fight against teen dating violence.